Lads-oxygen/lads-oxygen.github.io/blog/LLM_Evaluation.md

 To counter these limitations, we can:

 - Use point-wise evaluation [^2].
-- Use various LLMs as judge or use an LLM fine-tuned for evaluation.
+- Use various LLMs as judges or use an LLM that has been fine-tuned for evaluation.
 - Include a verbosity/concision metric to penalise overly verbose answers.

 Note that the length of the output, typically determines the main cost of the LLM call and it is also linearly correlated to the LLM's latency [^3].
 Hence, verbosity is actually one the most important metrics to evaluate.